idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

    return idio_meaning_sequence (et, et, nametree, flags, eh, cs, cm);

-where ``eh`` will be ``begin``, ``and`` or ``or`` and ``et`` will be the arguments.
+where ``eh`` will be ``begin``, ``and`` or ``or`` and ``et`` will be the argument expressions.

 ``idio_meaning_sequence()`` does a quick test:

-* if the arguments are, in fact, a single argument then we call ``idio_meanings_single_sequence()`` which (recursively) returns the meaning of the head of the list of arguments.
+* if the arguments are, in fact, a single argument then we call ``idio_meanings_single_sequence()`` which (recursively) returns the meaning of the head of the list of argument expressions.

 * otherwise we *would* have followed in the footsteps of :ref-title:`LiSP` in calling a function